Time-Critical Adversarial Influence Blocking Maximization: Introduction

 Our main contributions are summarized as follows.

-$\bullet\ $ We argue that the time factor is essential to scenarios under the AIBM problem.
-Therefore, we incorporate the time constraints into the classical IC model to better simulate such scenarios, and then formally define the TC-AIBM problem.
-Note that TC-AIBM naturally reduces to the original AIBM when the time factor is omitted.

-$\bullet\ $ We conduct a theoretical analysis of the submodularity of the TC-AIBM objective under three different tie-breaking rules.
-Our proofs establish an $(1-1/e-\varepsilon)$ approximation guarantee for the greedy-based approach, thereby ensuring its theoretical effectiveness in solving the problem.
+$\bullet\ $ We argue that the time constraint is essential for the AIBM problem, and formally define the TC-AIBM problem.
+We conduct a theoretical analysis of the submodularity of the TC-AIBM objective under three different tie-breaking rules.
+Our proofs establish a $(1-1/e)$-approximation guarantee for the greedy-based approach, thereby ensuring its theoretical effectiveness in solving the TC-AIBM problem.

-$\bullet\ $ We propose a novel Bidirectional Influence Sample (BIS) algorithm which combines Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS), effectively transforming the seed selection process into a weighted maximum coverage problem.
-We theoretically analyze the number of forward and reverse samples to ensure that the BIS algorithm achieves the desired $(1-1/e-\varepsilon)(1-\gamma)$ approximation.
+$\bullet\ $ We propose a novel Bidirectional Influence Sampling (BIS) algorithm to address the TC-AIBM problem.
+Our algorithm combines Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS), effectively reformulates the seed selection process into a weighted maximum coverage problem.
+Furthermore, we theoretically analyze the number of forward and reverse samples to ensure that the BIS algorithm achieves the desired $(1-1/e-\varepsilon)(1-\psi)$-approximation.

 $\bullet\ $ We confirm the performance of BIS through comprehensive experiments on four real-world datasets.
-BIS exhibits excellent stability with various negative seeds, time constraints, and tie-breaking rules.
+BIS exhibits excellent stability with various negative seeds, time constraint, and tie-breaking rules.
 Additionally, BIS achieves an improvement of efficiency up to three orders of magnitude over greedy algorithms.